69 North South Street

-A permit is required for the erection, repair, alteration, improvement and addition of or to any building within the City.
+A permit is required for the erection, repair, alteration, improvement, and addition of or to any building within the City.
 Permits are not required for ordinary maintenance or repair, unless the alteration changes the exterior lines or limits of the building, changes the number of living units within the building, or relates to the sanitary condition, which requires a building permit regardless of the cost of the improvement.
 Replacement windows do not require a permit.
 We do require a permit to put siding on your house.
-You do not need a permit to put a fence around your property, but you must ensure the fence lies within your property lines and that the fence complies with zoning regulations of your property.

 Where do I get a plumbing permit?

 All plumbing permits are obtained through the Clinton County Health Department located at 111 S. Nelson Avenue.
 Their phone number is (937) 382-7251.